klovens/forge_tutorial/README.md

 <img src="/Images/resize/originaltumorseg.png" alt="origtumor" width="200"/><img src="/Images/resize/erode.png" alt="randommethod" width="200"/><img src="/Images/resize/dilate.png" alt="randommethod" width="200"/><img src="/Images/resize/alltumorsegs.png" alt="randommethod" width="200"/>

+From left to right, the images above show the original tumor segmentation (green), the resulting mask after erosion is applied (red), the mask after dilate is applied (yellow), and all of the segmentations layered to show the difference between their boundaries before and after the transformations have been applied.

 15. Flipping

 Visualizing in applications such as 3d Slicer will not show flipping properly so we visualize these image and masks using matplotlib.
 A list of 3 Boolean values indicate the axes that the image and mask (if provided) should be flipped.
 Here, we are flipping the image and mask around the y axis.